 Bath Olivers were invented around 1750 by physician William Oliver of Bath, Somerset (1695-1764).
 He created them for patients taking Bath’s restorative waters.
 This gave the biscuit its name.
 When Oliver died, he left the recipe for the Bath Oliver biscuit to Mr Atkins, his coachman.
-The bequest also included £100 and ten sacks of the finest wheat-flour.
-Atkins set up his biscuit-baking business and therfore became rich.
+The bequest also included £100 and ten sacks of the finest wheat flour.
+Atkins set up his biscuit-baking business and therefore became rich.
 After that, The business passed to a man named Norris, who sold out to a baker called Carter.
 It is possible that several Bath bakers were producing the biscuit in competition at this time.

-During the nineteenth century the Bath Oliver biscuit recipe passed to James Fortt.
+During the nineteenth century, the Bath Oliver biscuit recipe passed to James Fortt.
 His company continued to produce the biscuit well into the second half of the twentieth century.
 Today, Bath Olivers are produced under licence by the Jacob’s Bakery.